lbrios/essex-service-design-toolkit/docs/documentation/core/common-service-patterns/service-patterns/check-something/overview.md

 3. Check something

 # Check something
-The check something pattern (LINK TO CHECK SOMETHING PATTERN IMAGE) allows a user to look up information and understand if it applies to them.
+The check something pattern allows a user to look up information and understand if it applies to them.
 The information might be about their eligibility, status or location.

 This is usually the first pattern in a user’s journey.
 It helps people make decisions early on before they engage with a service.
 For example, an eligibility check.